mynlp/ccg2lambda/en/sick.md

 ./en/eacl2017exp.sh 10 test en/semantic_templates_en_event.yaml
 ```

-This script will coordinate the tokenization, syntactic parsing (with C&C and EasyCCG), semantic parsing
+This script will coordinate the tokenization, syntactic parsing (with C&C and
-and theorem proving (with Coq).
-Syntactic and semantic parsing results will be written in `parsed`
+EasyCCG), semantic parsing and theorem proving (with Coq) using 10 processes.
+Syntactic and semantic parsing results will be written in `parsed` directory.
-directory.
-Entailment judgements and an HTML graphical representation of semantic composition (and
+Entailment judgements and an HTML graphical representation of semantic
-constructed theorem) will be written in `results` directory.
-You can see a summary of performance
+composition (and constructed theorem) will be written in `results` directory.
-by doing:
+You can see a summary of performance by doing:

 ```bash
 cat results/score.txt